The purpose of this prestigious award is to encourage and reward career excellence in chemistry teaching and the promotion of the field of chemistry.

-·Nominee must be actively engaged in the teaching of chemistry or a chemical science in a high school (grades 9-12) at least half time; the high school must be within one of the following counties: Dutchess, Orange, Putnam, Sullivan or Ulster
+Nominee must be actively engaged teaching chemistry or a chemical science in high school (grades 9-12) at least half time.
+The high school must be within one of the following counties in New York State: Dutchess, Orange, Putnam, Sullivan or Ulster.

-·Extracurricular activities in chemistry that stimulate the interest of their students in chemistry or related fields, such as participation in science fairs, science clubs, Chemistry Olympiad
+Active involvement in extracurricular activities in chemistry that stimulate the interest of their students in chemistry or related fields, such as participation in science fairs, science clubs, Chemistry Olympiad, etc.

-·Willingness to keep up-to-date in the field and expand skills, as evidenced by the pursuit of a higher degree in chemistry or a chemical science, enrollment in refresher courses and summer institutes, regular attendance at scientific meetings, membership in professional organizations
+Willingness to be abreast of new developments in the field and expand self-skills.
+This can be accomplished as evidenced by the pursuit of a higher degree in chemistry or a chemical science, enrollment in refresher courses and summer institutes, regular attendance at scientific meetings, membership in professional organizations, etc.

-·Types of courses they teach – AP, Regents, specialty
+Types of courses taught – AP, Regents, Chemistry, or a related specialty

 Christine Marmo is the 2014 recipient of the Mid-Hudson ACS Excellence in High School Chemistry Teaching Award.
 This award is presented to anoutstanding high school chemistry teacher currently teaching within the Mid-Hudson Section of the American Chemical Society.
 This award will be formally presented to her at the Undergraduate Research Symposium to be held at SUNY New Paltz on April 25th.